Ventura Bus Lines: Fleet

 From the 1940s, Ventura standardised on Commonwealth Aircraft Corporation bodied Bedford OBs.
 After purchasing a variety of AECs, Albions, Bedfords and Leylands in the 1960s, Ventura settled on heavy duty Leyland Worldmaster, Leopard and Tiger chassis for its purchases in the 1970s and 1980s.

 In 1973, Ventura took delivery of the first of many Denning coaches.
 It would build up a sizeable fleet before scaling back its charter operations in the early 1990s.

 The purchases of Bentleigh Bus Lines/Hawthorn Bus Service saw the fleet expand further.
 Many non-Leyland buses joined the fleet including Bedfords, Elwoods, Mercedes-Benzs and Volvo B10Ms.

 When Ventura sought new buses in 1992 Leyland had ceased production, so two Scania L113s and a Volvo B10M with Volgren bodies were purchased for evaluation.
 Ventura settled on Scanias after the evaluation period and it has since been the main chassis used in the Ventura fleet with 388 in the fleet as of May 2022.
 It also purchased 107 Designline bodied MANs.
 Since 2013 the fleet has switched to Volgren bodied Volvo B7RLE and Scania K310UBs.
-As at February 2023, the fleet stood at 893.
+As at June 2024, the fleet comprised 927 vehicles.

 In 2017, the company began to integrate technology to track buses in real time across its route services.

 The old Ventura fleet livery was light and dark blue with yellow signwriting.
 This was replaced in 2012 by a white with dark blue and yellow flashes livery, based on the Grenda livery.
 New deliveries are receiving the Public Transport Victoria white and orange livery with existing buses progressively repainted.

 Buses which did not receive the Public Transport Victoria livery retained the previous Grenda livery, the former two-tone blue livery, the former blue, red and white livery of US Bus Lines or the Ivanhoe Bus Company green and yellow livery.

-Eight buses are painted in SmartBus livery for use on the Route 900 service, two are in V/Line livery and a plain white livery with Ventura signage has been adopted for school/charter vehicles.
+Eight buses are painted in SmartBus livery for use on the Route 900 service, four are in V/Line livery and a plain white livery with Ventura signage has been adopted for school/charter vehicles.